Rubberazer/JETGPIO/README.md

     You will find code examples of to use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples written in C++

-    'jetgpio_example.c' & 'jetgpio_example.cpp' show how to setup and use any of the pins as Inputs and Outputs, this will allow you to toggle pins 0V (logic 0) to 3.3V (logic 1) or read the pin as an input where 3.3V at the pin is a logic 1
+    'jetgpio_example.c' & 'jetgpio_example.cpp' show how to setup and use any of the pins as Inputs/Outputs, this will allow you to toggle pins from 0V (logic 0) to 3.3V (logic 1) or read the pin as an input where 3.3V at the pin is a logic 1

     'jetgpio_PWM_example.c' & jetgpio_PWM_example.cpp' show how to use the PWM funcionality (pin 32)